serverless/blog/posts/2018-06-06-build-geosearch-graphql-api-aws-appsync-elasticsearch.md

     esQuery.run()
 ```

-As you can see we need to supply our lambda function some parameters so that it knows the location of the elaticsearch query JSON and the URL of the elasticsearch deployment.
-We'll need to update our serverless config file to supply these and also to create the required permissions for the lambda function to access the cluster.
+As you can see, we need to supply our Lambda function some parameters so that it knows the location of the Elaticsearch query JSON and the URL of the Elasticsearch deployment.
+We'll need to update our serverless config file to supply these, and also to create the required permissions for the Lambda function to access the cluster.

-Add the following to `serverless.yml`.
+Add the following to `serverless.yml`:

 ```Yaml{5-6,11,16-20,22-32,36-79}
 service: appsync-placesearch